 - 4. Strategic watering: If you don't have an irrigation system and your garden requires a bit of extra watering over summer, the best time to water is at dawn and dusk to avoid any further evaporation.
 The Water Corporation has set watering days across Perth, which determine when people are allowed to water their gardens.
 This relates to your household address and postcode and can be found at the following website (watercorporation.com.au) - 5.
 Weed regularly: Weeds can multiply quickly so it's important to remove them regularly.
 Dispose of weeds carefully after removal.
-It is a good idea to check with your local council (swan.wa.gov.au) about what garden waste disposal facilities are available in your area. - 6.
+It is a good idea to check with your local council (wanneroo.wa.gov.au) about what garden waste disposal facilities are available in your area. - 6.
 Fix dripping taps: By fixing dripping taps quickly you can avoid further water wastage.

+The Department of Transport Living Smart initiative provides a comprehensive guide to waterwise gardening.
+'Your guide to waterwise gardening' is available online at (transport.wa.gov.au/activetransport).
 The Water Corporation have also developed guidelines for waterwise gardens.
 These are available online at (watercorporation.com.au), or call 13 10 39 to contact a waterwise specialist in your area.